sudheera96/Group-4--Hunt-game/README.md

    3. The hunt master specifies the end date and time for the competion.
    4. The hunt master chooses an existing quest for the competion.
    5. The hunt master invites a list of teams to compete about a week before.

    6. Each team captain can accept or reject the invitation.
    7. By 24 hours before the competition, if not accepted, assume rejection.
+   8. Only the User with admin previlages will be allowed to add new locations.

 ## List of User Roles